-Here are recordings of some of the music I have written to date, some as part of my degree and Masters courses and some independently, followed by two of the songs I wrote and recorded with my husband Chris Timson.
+Here are recordings of some of the music I have written to date, some as part of my degree and Masters courses and some independently, including pieces for my ensemble Fiery Dragon Company.
 I have also written an opera called Make Room For Mummers which has received several performances and has been recorded.
 The Fiery Dragon Folk Opera Company website has a number of videos and audio excerpts from performances and the recording.

 Blossom on the Water